Kynolin/stardew-valley-mods/README.md

 Note: The README.md file doesn't need to be copied.
 That's just for Git.

+Note: The mod list and links are manually updated by me.
+They might be more out of date than the mods in this repo.

 ## Content Packs

 **Note:** These content packs change artwork in the game.